-Her scholarship has appeared in journals including Revue d’histoire ecclésiastique, The Once and Future Classroom: Resources for Teaching the Middle Ages, The Journal of Medieval Monastic Studies, and The Public Domain Review.
+Her scholarship has appeared in journals including Revue d’histoire ecclésiastique, The Once and Future Classroom: Resources for Teaching the Middle Ages, The Journal of Medieval Monastic Studies, Syllabus, and The Public Domain Review.

 Yvonne received a B.A. in History/Archaeology from Trinity College Dublin and an M.Litt. in Mediaeval History from the University of St Andrews, Scotland.
 She earned her PhD in history from the University of Iowa.